 - When a voter decides they actually do not want to vote after already being issued a ballot

 Spoiled ballots are marked ‘spoiled’ with a stamp and placed in a separate container from other ballots.
 These ballots are not discarded until well after the Election, because they are necessary for ballot reconciliation procedures (i.e. checking to ensure that the number of ballots returning from a polling place to Board of Elections personnel is the same number that was issued to that polling place).

 The State Board of Elections offers a Voter Search Tool where any voter can be looked up by their birth date, full name, and registration status.
 This record is populated directly from SEIMS, North Carolina’s statewide voter registration system.
 After each Election, every voter that voted has their record in SEIMS updated to reflect them having voted.
-Wait to check this information until Canvass Day, as the process for entering this information and ensuring its accuracy is time consuming and may not be complete until then.
+However, if you wish to check this information, wait until Canvass Day, as the process for entering this information and ensuring its accuracy is time consuming and may not be complete until then.